Carlos Santana Player Props: Pirates vs. Reds

 Carlos Santana At The Plate

-- Santana has six doubles, two home runs and 10 walks while hitting .254.
+- Santana has seven doubles, two home runs and 10 walks while batting .253.

-- He has gone deep in two of 19 games played this year, and in 2.5% of his plate appearances.
+- In 20 games played this season, he has homered in two of them.

-- Santana has an RBI in seven of 19 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Santana has had at least one RBI in 40.0% of his games this season (eight of 20), with two or more RBI three times (15.0%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In six games this season (31.6%), he has scored, including multiple runs twice.
+- In six games this year (30.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.